Tyzren/monstar/CONTRIBUTING.md

 ### Prerequisites

-Make sure you have these installed:
+Make sure you have these node.js, angular, and mongodb installed.
-- Node.js
-- Angular CLI
-- MongoDB (we use atlas)

 ### Setup Instructions